All posts

 UK: MTD + Self-Assessment

-UK residents with US LLC income face Making Tax Digital (MTD) requirements from April 2026, requiring quarterly digital updates to HMRC via MTD-compatible software.
-US LLC income is reported as foreign income on the Self-Assessment tax return.
+Starting April 2026, Making Tax Digital requires quarterly digital updates to HMRC.
+US LLC income gets reported as foreign income on Self-Assessment.

 RequirementDetails